akinsho/git-conflict.nvim/README.md

 ## Status

-This plugin is a work in progress, and not yet ready for stable use.
+This plugin is under active development, it should generally work but you're likely to encounter some bugs during usage.
+The current commands and mappings are also subject to change.

 ## Requirements